Stripe vs Square vs PayPal: Complete Payment Processor Comparison 2026

 Recommendation: Stripe

 Stripe is purpose-built for subscription businesses.
 Its billing engine, usage-based pricing capabilities, and revenue recognition tools are industry-leading.
-The API allows custom subscription logic that competitors can't match.

 Scenario 3: Food Truck Operator